rosi456/PasswordGenratorGUI/README.md

 Random Password Generation: Generate strong and random passwords using a mix of letters, digits, and special characters.
 Clipboard Integration: Copy the generated password to the clipboard instantly for easy use.
 User-Friendly Interface: Simple and intuitive GUI designed with tkinter for a seamless user experience.
+How It Works
+Generate Password: Click the "Generate Password" button to create a new random password.
+The password will be displayed in the entry field.
+Copy to Clipboard: Click the "Copy to Clipboard" button to copy the generated password to your clipboard.
+A message will confirm the successful copy.